Smokeythepig/KiloDjango/README.md

 Kilo Teams, Django Website!!!!

  1. Project Overview
-This application is the final evolution of the Personal Expense Tracker, transitioning from a desktop GUI to a robust, multi-user Django web application [cite: 1, 4].
-It allows users to manage expenses through a browser, view summaries and category totals, filter expenses, and convert totals into other currencies using a live API [cite: 13].
+This application is the final evolution of the Personal Expense Tracker, transitioning from a desktop GUI to a robust, multi-user Django web application.
+It allows users to manage expenses through a browser, view summaries and category totals, filter expenses, and convert totals into other currencies using a live API.
 The system preserves the core business logic from previous checkpoints—including manual entry, file loading, and aggregation—while redesigning it for a modern web environment with a relational database.

  2. Team Members and Contributions
-Our team divided responsibilities based on the core logic each member developed during the desktop GUI phase to ensure architectural continuity [cite: 92].
+Our team divided responsibilities based on the core logic each member developed during the desktop GUI phase to ensure architectural continuity.

 Michael McCarty: Initialized the Django project structure and URL configuration.
 He implemented the User Authentication system, including login and logout functionality to ensure expenses belong to specific users.